Common mode choke

 A cable may have more than two conductors.
 An N-conductor cable has N independent modes of current flow.
 Of these modes, the only one that interests us here is the common mode.
 For any number of conductors in a cable, the common-mode current is the algebraic (signed) sum of the currents in all the conductors.

 A common-mode choke for use in an N-conductor cable has N insulated conductors, one for each conductor of the cable.
 An ideal common-mode choke is perfectly transparent in every mode except the common mode.
 It offers no resistance (or reactance) to any differential or transmission-line current; but, for the common mode, it looks like an open circuit.
-In other words, the perfect common-mode choke has infinite impedance in the common mode.
+In other words, the perfect common-mode choke has an infinite impedance in the common mode.

 To be perfectly transparent in every mode except the common mode, the common-mode choke must be like the cable in such respects as conductor size and current rating, insulation thickness and voltage rating, and — for an RF transmission line — characteristic impedance.
 The simplest way to make a common-mode choke transparent is to make it from a piece of the same type of cable.
 Then, to give the choke a high common-mode impedance, you surround this piece of cable with ferrite.